 - For the future of cloud computing, you might want to consider checking out this Forbes article on: “Google providing a glimpse into the future of cloud computing”

 If you are considering whether you should move your SAP system in the cloud, give us a call.
 Our experts are happy to sit down with you to discuss various possibilities.
 We can then find out together with you what options are available, and whether moving to the cloud makes sense for your environment.
-We are an SAP Gold Partner, and work together with both hardware companies for on-premise options, as well as data centers in Singapore for hosting and cloud options.
+We are an SAP Platinum partner and work together with both hardware companies for on-premise options, as well as data centers in Singapore for hosting and cloud options.

 We are also part of the AWS standard partner network and currently support a number of customers on AWS as well.
-We have long since realised that every customer is unique, and a one-size fits all approach simply won’t work for an SAP environment – and that is why we provide a range of options to our customers for their SAP Deployment – whether on premise or in the cloud.
+We have long since realised that every customer is unique, and a one-size fits all approach simply won’t work for an SAP environment – and that is why we provide a range of options to our customers for their SAP Deployment – whether on-premise or in the cloud.